vianeyBE/CassBio.GWAS_Pipeline/README.md

 The pipeline has six main steps:

 1. Quality control (*in progress*)
+2. Imputation (*in progress*)
+3. LD Decay
-2. Population structure and covariable selection (*in progress*)
+4. Population structure and covariable selection (*in progress*)
-3. GWAS analysis using GAPIT3
+5. GWAS analysis using GAPIT3
-4. Annotation of results (*in progress*)
+6. Annotation of results (*in progress*)
-5. Boxplot of significant markers: genotypes vs. phenotype
+7. Boxplot of significant markers: genotypes vs. phenotype
-6. Customizable Manhattan plots (*in progress*)
+8. Customizable Manhattan plots (*in progress*)

 ## 1. Quality control